Bridging the design gap between the developed and developing worlds

 Energy-smart: Historically, accessing water has required significant human power.
 More recently, small fossil-fuel powered engine pumps have become increasingly accessible and preferable to small-scale farmers, but access to fuel and price fluctuations continue to be issues. iDE’s work in solar pumps strives to make small-scale farmers completely independent from human or fossil-fuel power.

-Labor-smart: The average farmer lifts and hauls over four tons of water per day to irrigate a 500-square-meter field. iDE identifies and adapts existing technologies to automate and mechanize some of the more-labor intensive aspects of farming.
+Labor-smart: The average bucket farmer lifts and hauls over four tons of water per day to irrigate a 500-square-meter field. iDE identifies and adapts existing technologies to automate and mechanize some of the more-labor intensive aspects of farming.

 Water-smart: With access to water becoming more erratic and irregular as a result of climate change, it is important that our technologies are as efficient as possible with water.
 We strive for “more crop per drop.”